Pairman/Pysics/README.md

 :attr variables: Names of variables.

 :attr dataset: Variables as keys with its data as values.

 ### Methods
-:method list(): Print all variable names and its values.
+:func list(): Print all variable names and its values.

-:method rename(): Rename an existing variable.
+:func rename(): Rename an existing variable.

-:method remove(): Remove and return an existing variable.
+:func remove(): Remove an existing variable.

+:func pop(): Remove the number-th (starting from 1) data from all existing variables.

+:func pop_bad_data(): Remove the bad data depending on an existing variable and t factor.
+Returns the indexes of the removed data.

-:method update(): Add a list of values of a new variable with the same length n.
+:func update(): Add a list of values of a new variable with the same length n.

-:method maximum(): Return the minimum of an existing variable.
+:func maximum(): Return the minimum of an existing variable.

-:method minimum(): Return the minimum of an existing variable.
+:func minimum(): Return the minimum of an existing variable.

-:method range(): Return the range of an existing variable.
+:func range(): Return the range of an existing variable.

-:method sum(): Return the sum of an existing variable.
+:func sum(): Return the sum of an existing variable.

-:method square_sum(): Return the square sum of an existing variable.
+:func square_sum(): Return the square sum of an existing variable.

-:method product(): Return a list of the product of two existing variables.
+:func product(): Return a list of the product of two existing variables.

-:method continued_product(): Return the product of an existing variable.
+:func continued_product(): Return the product of an existing variable.

-:method median(): Return the median of an existing variable.
+:func median(): Return the median of an existing variable.

-:method arithmic_mean(): Return the arithmic mean of an existing variable.
+:func arithmic_mean(): Return the arithmic mean of an existing variable.

-:method geometric_mean(): Return the geometric mean of an existing variable.
+:func geometric_mean(): Return the geometric mean of an existing variable.

-:method square_sum_mean(): Return the square sum mean of an existing variable.
+:func square_sum_mean(): Return the square sum mean of an existing variable.

-:method product_mean(): Return the product mean of two existing variables.
+:func product_mean(): Return the product mean of two existing variables.

-:method successive_minus(): Return the successive minus of an existing variable.
+:func successive_minus(): Return the successive minus of an existing variable.

-:method sample_variance(): Return the sample variance of an existing variable.
+:func sample_variance(): Return the sample variance of an existing variable.

-:method population_variance(): Return the population variance of an existing variable.
+:func population_variance(): Return the population variance of an existing variable.

-:method covariance(): Return the covariance of two existing variables.
+:func covariance(): Return the covariance of two existing variables.

-:method absolute_deviation(): Return the absolute variance of an existing variable.
+:func absolute_deviation(): Return the absolute variance of an existing variable.

-:method relative_deviation(): Return the relative variance of an existing variable.
+:func relative_deviation(): Return the relative variance of an existing variable.

-:method sample_standard_deviation(): Return the sample standard deviation of an existing variable.
+:func sample_standard_deviation(): Return the sample standard deviation of an existing variable.

-:method population_standard_deviation(): Return the population standard deviation of an existing variable.
+:func population_standard_deviation(): Return the population standard deviation of an existing variable.

-:method correlation(): Return the correlation of two existing variables.
+:func correlation(): Return the correlation of two existing variables.

-:method least_square_slope(): Return the slope of the line plotted by two existing variables using least square method.
+:func least_square_slope(): Return the slope of the line plotted by two existing variables using least square func.

-:method least_square_bias(): Return the bias of the line plotted by two existing variables using least square method.
+:func least_square_bias(): Return the bias of the line plotted by two existing variables using least square func.